 The Dry Pond Loop is a combination of trails including Thomas Creek and Jones/Whites Creek Trails.
 The creeks run all year long and the trails are heavily shaded.
 You can take the loop in either direction though most start from the Thomas Creek Trailhead and go counter-clockwise.

 Fletcher Canyon Trail – 4.0 miles out and back

 Fletcher Canyon Trail begins with an easy ½ mile ascent up to a peaceful spring where wild rose, columbine, shooting stars and ferns thrive in the lush, cool environment.
 The path then drops into the streambed and may require some rock scrambling to continue.
 This is the end of the maintained trail.
-Hikers willing to explore with find the path continues on further.
+Hikers willing to explore and find the path continue on further.
 Use caution when climbing over the rocks, many are worn smooth by the water and are dangerously slick even when dry.
 The 1.4 mile Eagles Nest Loop makes for an optional add-on as you return to the trailhead.

 Hunter Creek Trail – 6.2 miles out and back

 This is a widely popular trail just southwest of Reno.
 Sun-exposed most of the way, it travels south at a gradual incline leading to several creek crossings and a small 30′ waterfall.
 This is a great option for the entire family all year-round.